MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/saperp-connector/setup-snc.md

 ## Set up SAP for SNC

 1. Sign in to SAP GUI.
-2. Go to transaction code SNC0.
+2. Go to transaction code `SNC0`.
 3. Enter `E` as the work area.
-4. Select "New Entry" from the top bar and fill in the required information.
+4. Select `New Entry` from the top bar and fill in the required information.
    ![SAP GUI Screen Cap Of SNC: Access Control List for Systems](~/assets/images/Pasted%20image%2020240208144512.png)
 5. Select the "Save" icon.
 6. Return to the SAP GUI home screen.